-NOTE 1.
-BASIS OF PRESENTATION AND ORGANIZATION
+NOTE 1 BASIS OF PRESENTATION AND ORGANIZATION

-These interim financial statements as of and for the six months ended December 31, 2011 reflect all adjustments which, in the opinion of management, are necessary to fairly state the Company's financial position and the results of its operations for the periods presented in accordance with the accounting principles generally accepted in the United States of America.
+These interim financial statements as of and for the nine months ended March 31, 2012 reflect all adjustments which, in the opinion of management, are necessary to fairly state the Company's financial position and the results of its operations for the periods presented in accordance with the accounting principles generally accepted in the United States of America.
 All adjustments are of a normal recurring nature.

-These interim financial statements should be read in conjunction with the Company's financial statements and notes thereto included in the Company's fiscal year end June 30, 2011 10 K report.
+These interim financial statements should be read in conjunction with the Company's financial statements and notes thereto included in the Company's fiscal year end June 30, 2010 report.
 The Company assumes that the users of the interim financial information herein have read, or have access to, the audited financial statements for the preceding period, and that the adequacy of additional disclosure needed for a fair presentation may be determined in that context.
-The results of operations for the six month period ended December 31, 2011 are not necessarily indicative of results for the entire year ending June 30, 2012.
+The results of operations for the nine month period ended March 31, 2012 are not necessarily indicative of results for the entire year ending June 30, 2012.

 Berry Only Inc. ("the Company") was incorporated in the State of Nevada on June 24, 2009.
 The Company was incorporated for the purpose of marketing and distributing a sanitizing product for mobile phones and other mobile devices.
-The Company chose June 30 as its fiscal year end.
 The Company was first capitalized in August, 2009.

-NOTE 2.
-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-CASH AND CASH EOUIVALENTS
+CASH AND CASH EQUIVALENTS